baonhat1802/Self-CO2-Visualization/README.md

 # Self-CO2-Visualization
 Just a simple visualization that I use tableau to plot everything

+You can select specific year to see CO2 emission around the world in that year.
+Also you can get detail information of a country by clicking to it on the map.

 Feel free to download if you need.